Planning & Designing a Kitchen That Works for You

 Cons: Clutter

 Just the smallest amount of clutter can make an open plan room look messy and untidy as it’s alway visible no matter where you are in the room.
 Whether its the dirty dishes, kids toys, a jacket, handbag or today’s mail spread across the dining table, any mess is hard to hide unless the room has suitable storage options.
-If not, it's always on display!
+If not, it’s always on display!
+With walled rooms, the natural separation allows you to keep items hidden away is set spaces whilst open plan means keeping the worktops and exposed surfaces free of clutter to maintain that clean, minimalist look.
+If you are a clutter bug, open plan may not be for you.

 Simple Glass Partitions Create Zoned Areas That Offer the Best of Both Worlds.
 Image credit: David Butler